sadekbaroudi/fingerpunch/ffkb/README.md

 ### Irrespective of case

 * MCU headers (2x 12pos and 1x 5pos for elite-c or stemcell, 2x 12pos and 1x 3pos for nice!nano)
-  * IMPORTANT - The headers should be 2.0mm to 2.5mm, so if you are using header sockets, be sure they are not the ones that are within the range (or very close).
-These are a good example of header sockets that should work: https://www.digikey.com/en/products/detail/mill-max-manufacturing-corp./315-47-110-41-004000/8575758 )
   * Please test the header height before soldering them on to make sure that it all lines up correctly!
 * MCU
   * You can use an elite-c, nice!nano, or STeMcell.
 The STeMcell repo is here, and I highly recommend it! https://github.com/megamind4089/STeMCell